rlapreze2/pandas-challenge/README.md

 PyCity Schools Analysis

-Overview:
+Overview.
 As the newly appointed Chief Data Scientist for the PyCity school district, my role involves assisting the school board and mayor in making informed decisions regarding future budgets and priorities based on district-wide standardized test results.
 This project aims to aggregate and analyze data across various dimensions to highlight clear trends in school performance.

-Objectives:
+Objectives.
 Analyze standardized test results across all schools in the district.
 Aggregate data to identify trends in school performance.
 Assist in strategic decision-making regarding school budgets and priorities.

-Data Analysis Tasks:
+Data Analysis Tasks.
 The analysis covers a broad spectrum of metrics to provide a comprehensive overview of the district's educational performance.
 The tasks include:

-District Summary:
+District Summary.
 Creation of a high-level snapshot including:

 Total number of schools